Learn About Emissions Inspections

 Most states have some emissions testing requirements to which senior car owners must adhere to maintain their vehicles.
 Most states have at least basic inspection requirements for vehicles related to air quality control, but some states have strict inspection guidelines.

-Finding Emissions Testing Locations
+How to Find Emissions Testing Locations

 “Where can I find emissions testing near me?” is a question many seniors may ask themselves when looking to comply with their state’s emissions guidelines.
 There are various vehicle inspection stations located in all states requiring testing.
 Many emissions testing stations are at approved auto repair shops.
 To find the appropriate station to conduct an inspection, seniors must consider the resources available at testing sites and how much they can afford.
 Smaller stations may charge less for services, but they may also have less access to vehicle parts and be less able to address emission issues.
 Seniors are encouraged to contact potential testing stations prior to visiting them to determine if they can complete an inspection for their vehicles.
-Seniors can find the answer to the question, “How can I find a car inspection near me?” by downloading our full guide here.
-Emissions testing locations will be outlined and searchable by state in the guide.

 Vehicles may be exempt from receiving emissions inspections due to numerous reasons.
 Often, older vehicles, some zero emission vehicles, vehicles with different engines, personal cars and trailers do not need smog checks to remain registered and legal in most states.
 However, vehicle exemptions will vary by state since states set individual vehicle laws and emissions programs.